Benjamin144/Europe-s-Favorite-Stadiums/README.md

     2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.

-        1. The site has been designed to aid the user in making a varied choice in how they wish to use the site, some may want to find out bout resources & information about the charity others my be interested by the sites functionality and the use of buttons and clicable links throughout site.
+        1. The site has been designed to aid the user in making a varied choice in how they wish to use the site, some may want to find out about resources & information about the charity, others my be interested by the sites functionality and the use of buttons and clickable links throughout site.
-           Each nav bar item is featured to keep the user engaged as much as possible with delayed hover/time effect.
+           Each nav bar item is featured to keep the user engaged as much as possible with delayed hover/time and change color effect.
         2. In keeping with the home page style of presentation, I have kept the style very basic and honest with easy access to other pages across the website.
-        3. The use of the carousel is designed to access the images in a nonchalent manner
+        3. The use of the carousel is designed to access the images in a nonchalent manner.
         4. The user will be spending most of their time on the map page, once they have browsed through the different venues, they can get more detail from googlemaps interaction.
-           On the final Contact Page the user can easily scroll down to a section where they have an option to register with auto reply
+        5. On the final Contact Page the user can easily scroll down to a section where they have an option to register with auto reply

     3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
 I also want to locate their social media links to see their following on social media to determine how trusted and known they are.